Templates

 Creating a new project template

-Click the "Make a new project" button found right on the Home screen:
+Click the "View templates" link found right on the Home screen:

-Click the "+ New Template" card.
+Click the "+ New Template" box.
 Like regular projects in Basecamp 4, you’ll want to name your project template and give it an optional description.
 You can always change this later:

 Email Forwards are a little different.
 You can turn them on, but we won‘t provide an email address until you create a project from the template: